PETS: A Principled Framework Towards Optimal Trajectory Allocation for Efficient Test-Time Self-Consistency: Appendix of Online Case (Section )

 which means, any extra budgets on questions with $\theta=\frac{1}{2}$ bring no increment.
 In the remainder of the proof, we may assume $\theta>\tfrac12$.

-If $n$ is odd, then set $n=2m-1$, then there are two cases which will change the majority vote result: \begin{itemize} \item When there are $m$ correct answers in $2m-1$ samples, so the majority is correct. if the $2m$-th is wrong. then total becomes $m$ correct and $m$ wrong, which is a tie.
+If $n$ is odd, set $n=2m-1$.
+Two cases can change the majority vote: \begin{itemize} \item When there are $m$ correct answers in $2m-1$ samples, the majority is correct.
+If the $2m$-th answer is wrong, the total becomes $m$ correct and $m$ wrong, which is a tie.
 With random tie breaking, correctness drops from 1 to 0.5.
-So the “drop amount” is 0.5. \\ Probability of the borderline configuration: :
+The “drop amount” is 0.5. \\ The probability of the borderline configuration is